 You Can’t Win A Blood Case Alone

 The best way to make a DUI blood case easy for the officer is to show up for trial alone.
 While the blood case is harder than the officer wants you to think, it’s just as hard for you to contest.
 The laws are complex, and winning often requires proving the violations destroyed the accuracy or reliability of the results.
-That’s why you need a seasoned DUI/DUAC defense attorney to develop the arguments to keep the blood test out and help win your case.
+That’s why you need a seasoned DUI/DUAC defense attorney to analyze all the evidence in your case to reveal all possible defenses, plus develop the arguments to keep the blood test out and help win your case.

 If you’ve been hit with a DUI arrest based on a blood test, don’t go down without a well-planned fight.
 And remember: this is only one part of your case.
 For questions about other parts, you should check out our free book about these cases.
 Then send us an email or call us at (888) 230-1841 or (864) 582-0416 to set up a meeting so we can start planning your defense.